-Palantir is a data integration company with $970 million in federal contracts in 2025, nearly double the prior year.
+Palantir is a data integration company with $970 million in US federal contracts in 2025, nearly double the prior year.
 The company's business model is assembling disconnected government data into unified surveillance and decision-making infrastructure.
-That work is now embedded across the agencies that tribal nations interact with most.
+That work is now embedded across the US agencies that Indigenous Nations interact with most.

 • Tribes submit water quality data to the EPA under the Clean Water Act, grant reporting requirements, and TADA/WQP pipelines.
 That data does not disappear.
 It becomes part of federal infrastructure that administrations can access and repurpose.

 • The USDA holds a $300 million Palantir contract framed as "national farm security."
-Tribal agricultural, environmental, and natural resource data submitted to USDA programs, including benefit processing that touches tribal citizens, now flows through Palantir infrastructure.
+Indigenous agricultural, environmental, and natural resource data submitted to USDA programs, including benefit processing that touches community members, now flows through Palantir infrastructure.

 • Palantir's ImmigrationOS contract with ICE integrates passports, SSNs, IRS data, license plates, cell phones, and facial recognition into a single tracking system.
 The same company now holds contracts across USDA, Army, DHS, and federal health systems.
 This is structural integration, not isolated tool deployment.